 - Cover and cook for 2 minutes until soft.

-- Add chopped tomatoes, cashews and salt.
+- Add chopped tomatoes, spices and salt.
 Cook till tomatoes soften, mixing with a spatula.

-- Blend the gravy with 1 cup water.
+- Blend the curry base.
 Pass it through sieve.

-- Cook the gravy in a pan, along with spices and cream.
+- Cook the gravy in a pan, along with spices and coconut milk.

 - Add the koftas.
 Garnish with coriander.